rahuldave2005/album-ai/README.md

 There are four ways to support this project:

-1. Fork the project and submit a PR: We welcome any PR to make Album AI better.
+1. Fork the project and submit a PR: We welcome any PR to improve Album AI.
-2. Submit an Issue: We welcome any reasonable suggestions or bug reports.
+2. Submit an Issue: We welcome reasonable suggestions or bug reports.
 3. Recommend: Recommend the project to others; click Star; place a link to the project after using it.

 ## License

 Apache 2.0 License

-## You have a question/suggestion/issue/Bug?
+## Do You have a question/suggestion/issue/Bug?

 We use Github's Issue to manage these feedbacks, you can submit one.
 We will often deal with them.